 Looking for some fun crafts for kids to celebrate St Patrick’s Day?
-Don your green, and prepare to grab yourself some luck of the Irish with these 8 Fun St Patrick’s Day Crafts Kids will Love.
+Don your green, and prepare to grab yourself some luck of the Irish with these 8 Fun St Patrick’s Day Crafts Kids Will Love to Make.

 #1.
 Create a Shamrock Suncatcher

 The Hands on: as we grow blog has this easy project perfect for preschoolers and up.
 They used “transparent contact paper”, but you could also use the self-adhesive and clear book covering which is available in school book shops/online shops.
 You’ll also need green tissue paper, green confetti and glitter.